Anish-prajapati07/CODTECH-AD-TASK3/README.md

 **2. Brute-Forcer**

-A. Purpose: Attempts to crack HTTP Basic Authentication using a username and a password list.
+A. Purpose:- Attempts to crack HTTP Basic Authentication using a username and a password list.

-B. Features:
+B. Features:-

 o	Automates the brute-forcing process. o	Reads passwords from a user-specified file. o	Stops the attack as soon as valid credentials are found.

-C. Workflow:
+C. Workflow:-

 o	Takes a target URL, a username, and a password file as input.

 o	Tries each password in the list and checks if the HTTP response indicates successful authentication.

-D. Use Case: Useful for testing the strength of passwords used in basic authentication.
+D. Use Case:- Useful for testing the strength of passwords used in basic authentication.

 # How the Toolkit Works
-**1. Toolkit Menu:**
+**1. Toolkit Menu:-**
 The user interacts with a menu to choose a module:

 Option 1: Run the Port Scanner.